RIKEN-BCIL/HCPpipelinesNHPmerge/global/templates/NHP_NNP/README.md

 # NHP_NNP Brain Template & Atlas Collection

 ## NHP brain template and atlas
-- This folder collects all the templates and atlases that are useful for resolving cortical folding, parcellation, and connectivity in various mammalian species.
+- This folder collects all the templates and atlases designed for use with the HCP pipeline, enabling accurate analysis of cortical folding, parcellation, and connectivity across mammalian species.
 The data were released as part of the international initiative, the Non-Human Primate Neuroimaging & Neuroanatomy Project (NHP_NNP).
 - All data were preprocessed with the HCP pipeline.
 For rhesus macaque, cynomolgus macaque, and marmoset, templates were additionally dedrifted (unbiased population-level nonlinear registration) and symmetrized to